radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 When TLS is used as transport, decoding the "next" packet on a connection depends on the proper decoding of the previous packet.
 As a result the behavior with respect to discarded packets has to change, since a malformed RADIUS packet could impact the decoding of succeeding packets.

-With DTLS, the "next" packet does not depend on proper decoding of the previous packet, since the RADIUS packets are sent in independent DTLS records.
+With DTLS, the "next" packet does not depend on proper decoding of the previous packet, since the RADIUS packets are sent in independent DTLS records (see {{radius_packet_handling}}).
 However, since both TLS and DTLS provide integrity protection and ensure that the packet was sent by the peer, a protocol violation at this stage implies that the peer is misbehaving.

 Subject to the discussion below, implementations of this specification SHOULD treat the text on "silently discard" packets in the RADIUS specification referenced above as "silently discard the packet and close the connection".